 Homeowners, where possible, can climb a ladder to their roof, look for any signs of damage or debris on the roof, and make an eye-level assessment from outside and inside the property.
 While interior leaks are noticeable, the damage sustained to your roof from the leaks might not be evident inside.

 Always contact roofing professionals for roof repairs on a roof ten years or older.
-You should have a regular roof inspection and a visual inspection yourself every few weeks or months, depending on the weather in your local area.
-Homeowners who have a relatively new house (under five years old) haven’t got any noticeable leaks or experienced extreme weather conditions can probably get by with visual inspections.
+You should have a regular roof inspection and a visual inspection every few weeks or months, depending on the weather in your local area.
+Homeowners with a relatively new house (under five years old) who haven’t noticed leaks or experienced extreme weather conditions can probably get by with visual inspections.
 But for homes exposed to more severe conditions or older than five years, calling in the professionals can put your mind at ease and identify any problems in the early stages.
 If you suspect your roof has sustained damage, contact your insurance provider to see if they can cover some or all of the cost.

 How Long Does A Roof Inspection Take?

-Typically most inspections will take around an hour depending on any damage, size, and shape of your roof.
+Typically, most inspections will take around an hour, depending on the damage to, size, and shape of your roof.
 Some inspections will take longer than others due to increased safety concerns.
 In recent years, drones have helped to cut down the time it takes to complete a full roof inspection, and the footage allows for easier visual access to hard-to-reach parts.

 Does Home Insurance Cover Roof Inspections?